HMS Kent (54): History

 On 17 July 1944, the ship was formed part of the covering force protecting three British aircraft carriers flying off aircraft to attack the during Operation Mascot.
 Kent escorted three aircraft carriers that attacked the German airfield at Kristiansand on 10 August.
-She escorted two carriers on 12 September while their aircraft attacked German shipping near Stadlandet.
+She escorted two carriers on 12 September, while their aircraft attacked German shipping near Stadlandet.
 On the night of 13/14 November 1944, as flagship of Rear-Admiral Rhoderick McGrigor during Operation Counterblast, the ship, with the light cruiser and four destroyers, attacked Convoy KS.357 off Listerfjord, south-east of Egersund, Norway.
-The convoy consisted of four freighters escorted by the minesweepers M.416, M.427 and four submarine chasers.
-Opening fire at 2300 hrs, the cruisers and destroyers sank two of the freighters and all the escorts above except one unidentified vessel.
+The convoy consisted of four freighters escorted by the minesweepers M.416 and M.427 and four submarine chasers.
+Opening fire at 2300 hr, the cruisers and destroyers sank two of the freighters and all the escorts above except one unidentified vessel.

-With the Naval War in the Atlantic winding down, the ship's age and material condition, and a shortage of crews to man her; Kent was paid off in January 1945 and remained in reserve for several years until she was used as a target.
-The ship was struck off the Naval List (the first of the Countys to go) and allocated to BISCO on 22 January 1948 and arrived at Troon on 31 January to be broken up by West of Scotland Shipbreakers.
+With the naval war in the Atlantic winding down, the ship's age and material condition and a shortage of crews to man her, Kent was paid off in January 1945 and remained in reserve for several years until she was used as a target.
+The ship was struck off the Naval List (the first of the County class to go) and allocated to BISCO on 22 January 1948 and arrived at Troon on 31 January to be broken up by West of Scotland Shipbreakers.

 Footage shot by a crew member in the period 1941-45 was discovered in the archives of the Cinema Museum in London.